Writing the Ultimate Guide on Data Structures and Algorithms with the C++ STL

 Consider signing up for my newsletter to stay updated on the book’s progress.
 Dive into the world of C++ STL with me!

-3 Replies to “Writing the Ultimate Guide on Data Structures and Algorithms with the C++ STL”
+3 thoughts on “Writing the Ultimate Guide on Data Structures and Algorithms with the C++ STL

 1. Hello, as a junior developer, firstly i would like to thank you for handling this matter.
 You’ve said that there are stellar resources and books available, but all i could find is Simon Toth’s A Complete Guide to Standard C++ Algorithms, excluding those massive and verbose books that tries to cover every subject in C++.
 Also if you can put some explanation about hash tables in , I would be grateful, because there are some really radical people who claim that hash tables could be the best solution to any algorithmic problem, especially in coding interviews.
 Looking forward to reading your book, good luck!